Antonio0000000/Antonio0000000/README.md

-- 👋 Hi, I’m @Antonio0000000
+- Hi, I'm @AntonioLimaa, nice to meet you!
-- 👀 I’m interested in learning cyber security
-- 🌱 I’m currently learning python, java, HTML and hardware
+- I'm learning web development and cyber security!

+- I will feel greatfull if you creat a issue and say what you think about my projects!
+- I'm just starting!

 <!---
 Antonio0000000/Antonio0000000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.